Course code: MULT-UB.0275.60

 - How do stocks differ from bonds?
 Which one is riskier?
 Why?

 - What are bonds?
 What do face value, coupon rate, maturity mean?
 What is the difference between coupon rate versus yields?
 What is the difference between face value versus price?
+How does one build an amortization table for a bond?

 - What are common shares?
 How do they differ from preferred shares?